NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/any.md

 Things to keep in mind in mind when using `any?`:

 * Don't forget the question mark (`?`) at the end.
 * You can use the `not` primitive, like in the example above, to reverse the outcome of `any?`.
-This would come handy if you
 * `any?` itself does not do anything; you should use it within a conditional statement such as `if` and `if-else` or other primitives that require true-false values such as `while`.